ni/systemlink-operations-handbook/handbook/data-stores/FileService-MinIO.md

 2. Add two additional settings to the JSON configuration file at `C:\ProgramData\National Instruments\Skyline\Config\FileIngestion.json`:

     - `S3BackEndServiceUrl`: Set this value to ip:port of your MinIO server.
 You can obtain that from the MinIO output in your command line.
-    - `S3ForcePathStyle`: Set this value to `True`
+    - `S3ForcePathStyle`: Set this value to `True`.

-    You can paste the example code below to the config file and replace the placeholders with your actual values.
+    You can paste the example code below into the config file and replace the placeholders with your actual values.

     ```bash
     "UseS3BackEnd" : "True",